 “A TOR browser.
-It’s something that allows you to get online and go to places that most other browsers won’t allow.
-They’re supposed to be completely secure and 100% anonymous, but…since I’m standing here in his bedroom and he’s sitting out on the lawn, that’s obviously not the case.”
+It’s something that allows you to get online and privately go to places that most other browsers won’t allow.
+They’re supposed to be completely secure and 100% anonymous, but…since I’m standing here in his bedroom and he’s sitting out on the front lawn in handcuffs, that’s obviously not the case.”

 “So…this TOR browser?
 This is a bad thing?”

-Looking around some more, I told him, “Let’s just say that it’s a gateway that leads to potentially bad things.
-There’s a lot of stuff on the internet that you don’t want to know about…but it’s there.
-Let’s just say that any kid with a ladder eventually gets the urge to peek over the fence.
+Looking around some more at the mess around me, I told him, “Let’s just say that it’s an unhealthy gateway that ultimately leads to potentially bad things.
+There’s a lot of stuff on the internet that you wouldn’t ever want to know about…but it’s out there.
+And as we all know, any kid with a ladder eventually gets the urge to peek over the fence.
 If you catch my drift.”
 Searching through the messy cluster of papers on the man’s desk, I saw a small stack of wire-bound notebooks.
 Next to them were some printed out photos, what looked like a few bloody napkins, some petroleum jelly…and a soldering iron…sitting next to a handheld mirror.
 “Strange…” I said to myself.
 “Why don’t you guys give me a few minutes to check things out before I start trying to disconnect anything.
 And do me a favor?
 Ask them to get me a mask to cut back on some of the dust in here.
 If the top of this guy’s desk is this dusty, I’d hate to see what it’s like underneath it.”

-I continued to examine the area, but when I got to the notebooks, I was surprised to find them completely full of the suspect’s handwriting.
+I continued to examine the chaotic area, but when I got to the notebooks, I was surprised to find them completely full of the suspect’s handwriting.
 Every page.
 Front and back, top to bottom.
 It struck me as odd…seeing as it was sitting right next to a fully functional computer, and a laptop not more than three feet away.
-I didn’t know people hand wrote notes anymore.
+I didn’t know people hand wrote their notes anymore.
 I figured it was a forgotten art.
 Me, personally?
-If I try to do anything more than sign a check or send my greetings in a birthday card…it’s like I have to train myself to write all over again from scratch.
+If I try to do anything more than sign a check or send my greetings in a birthday card…it’s like my hand cramps up and I have to train myself to write all over again from scratch.

 Luckily, the notebooks were dated, so I picked up the most recent one, which was down to the last ten pages…left blank.
 The pages were lined, but he didn’t stick to them.
 His script was all over the place, and the pencil or pen he was using at the time had been pressed so deeply into the paper that the pages were weak from it.
 Ramblings.
 Erratic, horrified, ramblings.
 Paranoid phrases repeated over and over again.
 Phrases like, “I don’t know how they found me!” and “What do they want???”
 It sounded like he was looking out of his window every ten seconds.
 Claiming that ‘they’ were watching him.
 And they were going to kill him.